-Orquesta Sinfónica Simón Bolívar de Venezuela plays Richard Wagner’s “Ride of the Valkyries” (German: Walkürenritt or Ritt der Walküren), the beginning of act 3 of Die Walküre, (The Valkyrie), WWV 86B, an opera in three acts by Richard Wagner with a German libretto by the composer himself.
+Conducted by Gustavo Dudamel, Orquesta Sinfónica Simón Bolívar de Venezuela plays Richard Wagner’s “Ride of the Valkyries” (German: Walkürenritt or Ritt der Walküren), the beginning of act 3 of Die Walküre, (The Valkyrie), WWV 86B, an opera in three acts by Richard Wagner with a German libretto by the composer himself.
 It is the second of the four operas by the German composer that constitutes Der Ring des Nibelungen.
-Conductor: Gustavo Dudamel.
 A beautiful and very dynamic interpretation.
 The Philharmonie de Paris, January 2015.

 As a separate piece, the “Ride” is often heard in a purely instrumental version, as in the video above.
 Together with the Bridal Chorus from Lohengrin, the Ride of the Valkyries is one of Wagner’s best-known pieces.

-Act Three opens with the well known “Ride of the Valkyries,” in which Wotan’s daughters, the Valkyries, assemble on their mountaintop after scouting a battlefield for dead warriors.
-Listeners acquainted with only the concert version may be surprised to hear the eight voices of the Valkyries over the orchestral texure, and one can understand the tremendous impact originally made in the theater by this curtain-raiser.
+Act Three opens with the well-known “Ride of the Valkyries,” in which Wotan’s daughters, the Valkyries, assemble on their mountaintop after scouting a battlefield for dead warriors.
+Listeners acquainted with only the concert version may be surprised to hear the eight voices of the Valkyries over the orchestral texture, and one can understand the tremendous impact originally made in the theater by this curtain-raiser.
 In Wagner’s Bayreuth theater, with the orchestra under the stage, the voices are much more prominent.